 Today PFAS is used in many consumer goods and chemical products due to their water and dirt repellent function in, for example, clothing, shoes and food packaging, but is also found in fire foams, ski waxes, cosmetics, furniture and electronics.

-The PFAS substances are persistent, ie they are extremely difficult to degrade and remain when released into nature.
+The PFAS substances are persistent, i.e. they are extremely difficult to degrade and remain when released into nature.
 However, the PFAS substances are a large group of chemicals that have different physico-chemical properties and therefore they behave differently in nature and in the human body.

 PFASs are sometimes divided into short-chain and long-chain.
 The long-chain PFASs include PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonic acid).

 PFOS and PFOA are classified as reproductive toxicants and are suspected carcinogens, these two PFASs and substances that may degrade to them are regulated by EU legislation and may no longer be manufactured or put on the market in a product.
-Within EU, Sweden, together with several other member states, is working to limit all PFAS substances as a group.
+Within the EU, Sweden, together with several other member states, are working to limit all PFAS substances as a group.

 The Swedish Armed Forces, The Fortifications Agency, The Swedish Defense Materiel Administration